abcgz133/ChiSquare_Binning/README.md

 # Section 3 Data Wrangling
 ## 3.1 Check the outlier of categorical feature and numerical feature
 This step is mainly about data filling and checking the concentration ratio of data.
-(1)Check concentration ratio.
+(1) Check concentration ratio.
 Check the proportion of the maximum value in each feature.
 If the data concentration ratio is greater than 90% and there is no significant difference (i.e. (minority value bad sample rate/maximum value bad sample rate)<=10).
 This indicates excessive concentration rate.
 We need to cancel this feature.
 (2) Check for missing values.
 For categorical or numerical features, if more than 80% are missing, delete them.
 (3) If the missing value is less than 80%, the category feature will be assigned a value of -1, and the numerical feature will be assigned a random non missing value in this column.

-## 3.2 Check monotonicity(detail at Section 4.4)

-## 3.3 Check whether each bin contains both good and bad samples(detail at Section 4.3)

-## 3.2 Single-feature and multi-features analysis(detail at Section 4.6)